 When he made that statement, it made me wonder about how much of the morality in my earlier Christian life was the product of white-knuckled will power rather than the power of the Holy Spirit.
 In the days after hearing Billy’s insight I was forced to think about what motivates change in a person’s life.
 It got me to thinking how “good behaviors” may actually be driven by the flesh more than the Holy Spirit.
 It got me to thinking about kids I knew who were raised in Christian environments who gave outward signs of morality for a number of years, then eventually abandoned their faith in Christ as well as their Christian morals.

 Over the years Billy’s insight lead me to think more deeply about the virtuous people found in non-Christian religions.
-How might their moral development be explained?
+How might their moral development and integrity be explained?
 Is there a distinction between character formation and spiritual formation?
 If so, what is it?
 In 2002 at the National Conference of the Evangelical Theological Society in Toronto I presented a paper titled: “Spiritual Transformation and Behavioral Change: Is There a Difference?”
 That paper found its origins in Billy’s Sunday School class.

 Billy’s class added fuel to my passion for the study of spiritual transformation.
 My passion for that topic still simmers today.
 Billy was a change agent who God used in an incredible way to shape my own personal and professional identity.